anchore/syft/README.md

 ```

 Where the `formats` available are:
-- `json`: Use this to get as much information out of Syft as possible!
+- `syft-json`: Use this to get as much information out of Syft as possible!
-- `text`: A row-oriented, human-and-machine-friendly output.
+- `syft-text`: A row-oriented, human-and-machine-friendly output.
 - `cyclonedx-xml`: A XML report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
 - `cyclonedx-json`: A JSON report conforming to the [CycloneDX 1.4 specification](https://cyclonedx.org/specification/overview/).
 - `spdx-tag-value`: A tag-value formatted report conforming to the [SPDX 2.3 specification](https://spdx.github.io/spdx-spec/v2.3/).
 - `spdx-tag-value@2.2`: A tag-value formatted report conforming to the [SPDX 2.2 specification](https://spdx.github.io/spdx-spec/v2.2.2/).
 - `spdx-json`: A JSON report conforming to the [SPDX 2.3 JSON Schema](https://github.com/spdx/spdx-spec/blob/v2.3/schemas/spdx-schema.json).
 - `spdx-json@2.2`: A JSON report conforming to the [SPDX 2.2 JSON Schema](https://github.com/spdx/spdx-spec/blob/v2.2/schemas/spdx-schema.json).
-- `github`: A JSON report conforming to GitHub's dependency snapshot format.
+- `github-json`: A JSON report conforming to GitHub's dependency snapshot format.
-- `table`: A columnar summary (default).
+- `syft-table`: A columnar summary (default).
 - `template`: Lets the user specify the output format.
 See ["Using templates"](#using-templates) below.

 ## Using templates